B. Kwaku Duren: Early life

 At the age of 17 years, Kwaku Duren was arrested for breaking and entering into a television shop.
 He served six months in an L.A. county jail facility before being placed on probation.
 Following his release he worked in a pool hall in Long Beach, sold drugs, and, with a partner, committed a series of convenience-store holdups over several years.
 In spring of 1966, he was arrested for sticking up a cab driver, convicted, and sentenced to five years to life.
 He spent four-and-a-half years in Chino and Soledad prisons.
-(In a bit of irony, he worked as a cab driver while putting himself through law school.)

 During his three-and-a-half years in Soledad, a black counselor introduced Duren to the writings of the African American historian and sociologist W.E.B.
 Du Bois – especially The World and Africa.
 Even before his slide into criminality, Duren had been a voracious reader.
-He thus began an intensive study of African–American history while in prison, reading books such as The Autobiography of Malcolm X. He also devoured works by writers such as J. A. Rogers, Erich Fromm, Friedrich Engels, Karl Marx, and Vladimir Lenin.
-He ordered these books through the California State Library and the U.N's UNESCO library.
-One particular area that he devoted himself to was the history of slavery and its effects on, and reverberations in, contemporary life.
-In addition to his autodidact pursuits, Duren enrolled in and completed classes in economics, sociology, and psychology, as well as astronomy, at San Francisco State University.
+He thus began an intensive study of African–American history while in prison, reading books such as The Autobiography of Malcolm X. He also read works by J. A. Rogers, Erich Fromm, Friedrich Engels, Karl Marx, and Lenin.
+He ordered these books through the California State Library and the UNESCO library.
+He enrolled in and completed classes in economics, sociology, and psychology, as well as astronomy, at San Francisco State University.
 He was paroled in September 1970 at the age of 27.

 The Intercommunal Youth Institute

 Duren, his younger sister, Betty Scott (aka Betty Scott-Smith), and other community activists founded the non-profit Intercommunal Youth Institute (IYI) in Long Beach during the summer of 1973.
 This alternative school, a project of the Experimental Educational Institute, Inc., was organized by Duren and was modeled after the highly successful Black Panther Party community school in Oakland, California.
 Duren was the Institute Director and taught world history.
 Betty Scott was the business manager.
 The IYI received a certification from the state board of education and also received Title I [federal] funds.
-The IYI's motto, “The World is a Classroom,” captured the school's methodology.
-As well as giving instruction in the “three Rs”, the IYI strove to teach its students self-awareness strategies to avoid gangs, drugs, and the criminal life.

-In the summer of 1975, the Venceremos Brigade chose him to lead a delegation of youth to an international youth summer camp in Cuba to meet with and to discuss youth issues with other students, and to learn about the Cuban Revolution.
+In the summer of 1975, the Venceremos Brigade chose Duren to lead a delegation of youth to an international youth summer camp in Cuba to meet with and to discuss youth issues with other students, and to learn about the Cuban Revolution.
 Upon Duren's return to the U.S., the FBI and INS detained him.
 He was released after a lengthy interrogation about his purpose for visiting Cuba.